Threats to Sea Turtles

 Natural Threats

-Turtles of the size range found on the Bermuda Platform have only one natural enemy sharks.
+Turtles of the size range found on the Bermuda Platform have only one natural enemy: sharks.
 Small post-hatchlings found out in the Sargasso Sea are threatened by a wider range of predators including fish and several species of birds.
-Eggs and hatchlings on nesting beaches face predation by ants, crabs, birds and dogs on land, and the hatchlings face a host of marine carnivores such as snappers, groupers, barracudas and sharks once they reach the sea.
+Eggs and hatchlings on nesting beaches face predation by many animals on land, such as ants, crabs, birds and dogs.
+Once the hatchlings reach the sea, they face a host of marine carnivores such as snappers, groupers, barracudas and sharks.
 Nests are also lost to erosion of the nesting beach.

 Learning from sea turtle necropsies.

 Threats to sea turtles in Bermuda are documented by a Stranding Network at BAMZ that receives stranded turtles from the public in Bermuda.
-Some of these turtles can be saved and returned to the wild (see section on Rehabilitation).
+Some of these turtles can be treated and returned to the wild (see section on Rehabilitation).
 However, information on the cause of death of some of the animals that don’t survive can be gained during necropsies.
-Each year, as part of the Bermuda Turtle Project’s annual course, sea turtles that have died from a variety of causes are necropsied under the direction of Dr. Ian Walker, the Director of BAMZ.
+Each year, as part of the Bermuda Turtle Project’s annual course, sea turtles that have died from a variety of causes are necropsied under the direction of Dr. Gaelle Roth, the veterinarian and Co-Director of BTP.
 The examples discussed below have been observed during these necropsies.

 Human-Caused Threats